timsbiomed/tccm-model/docs/core/entrydescription/index.md

     * [MapVersionReference](MapVersionReference.md) - A reference to a map version and the corresponding map, if known.
     * [MatchAlgorithmReference](MatchAlgorithmReference.md) - A reference to an algorithm used for selecting and filtering data.
     * [ModelAttributeReference](ModelAttributeReference.md) - A reference to an attribute defined in the CTS2 specification.
-    * [NamespaceReference](NamespaceReference.md) - A reference to a conceptual space that groups identifiers to avoid conflict with items that have the same name but different meanings.
+    * [NamespaceReference](NamespaceReference.md) - A reference to a conceptual space that groups identifiers to avoid conflict with items that have the same name
     * [OntologyDomainReference](OntologyDomainReference.md) - A reference to a subject domain for an ontology.
     * [OntologyEngineeringMethodologyReference](OntologyEngineeringMethodologyReference.md) - A reference to a method model that can be used to create an ontology.
     * [OntologyEngineeringToolReference](OntologyEngineeringToolReference.md) - A reference to a tool that can be used to create an ontology.